Merck sees recovery in non-COVID vaccine demand as quarterly sales beat estimates | Business

 Merck & Co reported quarterly revenue on Thursday that topped Wall Street estimates, as sales of its Gardasil vaccine bounced back and demand for blockbuster cancer drug Keytruda remained strong.
 Sales of non-COVID-19 vaccines and physician-administered drugs are expected to recover as hospitals and clinics have started to adapt to the impact of the pandemic, Merck executives told investors.

 Merck, which failed in its efforts to produce a coronavirus vaccine, expects to have late-stage data for its COVID-19 antiviral, molnupiravir, in October, Chief Financial Officer Caroline Litchfield said.
-The U.S. drugmaker in June agreed to provide 1.7 million doses of the drug to the United States government for around $1.2 billion once it is cleared by regulators.
-It is also in supply talks with other countries.
+The U.S. drugmaker in June agreed to provide 1.7 million doses of the treatment being developed with Ridgeback Biotherapeutics to the United States government for around $1.2 billion once it is cleared by regulators.
+Merck is also in supply talks with other countries.

 Demand for Gardasil, its vaccine to prevent cancers linked to the human papillomavirus, recovered sharply in the second quarter as patients started to catch up on routine medical visits skipped at the height of the pandemic.
 Gardasil sales jumped 88% to $1.23 billion, beating analysts' estimates of $991.38 million.